MISSION

 4. Parse JSON to extract `name` and `agent_id`.

-5. Best-effort stop the bg watch agent:
+5. Best-effort stop the bg watcher (Tier 1 only; `agent_id` is empty on

 ```